Slow Cooker Spring Recipes UK: Weeknight Dinners That Mostly Cook Themselves

 For a properly efficient spring week, pair one slow cooker night with a one-tin option on a different evening – we ran through the best spring traybakes for UK weeknights recently, and the two approaches complement each other almost exactly.
 One night is hands-off all day; the other is thirty minutes and done.

-If you’ve been leaving the slow cooker in the cupboard because it felt like a winter tool, this is the time to change that.
-A good weeknight spring braise – chicken with leeks, lamb with flageolet, a smoky white bean pot – is cheaper, easier and often better than the equivalent oven dinner, and the evening arrives with the work already done.
+If you have been leaving the slow cooker in the cupboard because it felt like a winter tool, this is the time to change that.
+The best slow cooker spring recipes UK home cooks reach for – chicken with leeks, lamb with flageolet, a smoky white bean pot – are cheaper, easier and often better than the equivalent oven dinner, and the evening arrives with the work already done.

 Never occurred to me to use the slow cooker in spring, I’d completely written mine off as a winter appliance.
 The energy figures are what’s going to get me reaching for it again honestly, our gas/electric bill this March was ridiculous.
 Any particular cuts of lamb you’d recommend for April other than shoulder?